I am The 908th: Senior Airman Tynthia Bedgood

 |0

-This work, I am The 908th: Senior Airman Tynthia Bedgood, by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I am The 908th: Senior Airman Tynthia Bedgood, by Maj.
+John Stamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.